 Common Mistakes Employers Make with Gratuity

-- Not budgeting for gratuity in cash flow planning: A team of 10 employees with 3+ years of service can represent several hundred thousand dirhams in accrued gratuity — a material cash outflow when key staff leave simultaneously.
+5. Not budgeting for gratuity in cash flow planning: A team of 10 employees with 3+ years of service can represent several hundred thousand dirhams in accrued gratuity, a material cash outflow when key staff leave simultaneously.
+Build it into your cash flow management process early.